webpagelovers/wl-checkbox/README.md

 # Description
 ```
-This is a Vue component for selecting tree data nodes
+This is a Vue component for checkbox
 ```
 # Install

 ```
-npm install webpagelovers-tree
+npm install webpagelovers-checkbox
 ```
 # Use

 ```
 # In main.js
-import WebpageloversTree from 'webpagelovers-tree'
+import WlCheckbox from 'webpagelovers-checkbox'
-Vue.use(WebpageloversTree)
+Vue.use(WlCheckbox)

 # In *.vue
-<webpagelovers-tree></webpagelovers-tree>
+<wl-tree></wl-tree>
 ```
 # Attributes